stepleton/SLT_interconnect/README.md

 into the same places where real IBM wire-to-board socket adaptors go.
 Like the IBM original, our adaptor is liable to come loose of the plug unless it is restrained somehow.
-For this, the IBM 5100 makes use of a metal bracket coated in a nonconductive black enamel finish.
+For this, the IBM 5100 makes use of a metal bracket coated in a non-conductive black enamel finish.

 ![A close-up of the bracket impinging on some of the socket adaptor's exposed solder joints](pics/restraint_5100_2.jpg)